Too Busy for the Full Read?

 I’ve owned the REP PR-5000 since 2020.
 It’s well-made, aesthetic, and includes several nice attachments, including the new Ares and Athena cable systems.
 I’m a big fan of 3×3 racks with 1″ holes because they get the best attachments and R&D. When you factor in the money, the PR-5000 is a great option.

-You can purchase the PR-5000 as a four-post or six-post rack with either a 30″ or 41″ interior depth.
-Either depth is more than enough to accommodate lifters.
+You can purchase the PR-5000 as a four-post or six-post rack with either a 30″ or 41″ interior depth, or as a half rack for maximum space savings.
 You can also purchase the rack in an 80″ or 93″ height.
 I recommend the 93″ height unless your ceiling clearance doesn’t allow it.
 The taller height gives you more hole options for attachments and provides a bigger range of motion on pull-ups.

 One of my favorite features of the PR-5000 is the outside upright width of 47″.
 This gives you more room to cleanly rack and un-rack your bar with little concern of clipping the uprights with your plates.
 Compare this to Rogue, which uses a 49″ width on their 3×3 racks.
 That extra inch on each side sits closer to the plates, which can lead to you hitting the uprights.

 If you purchase the four-post rack, you will need to either bolt it down or use the front foot extensions.
 I’ve built my PR-5000 as a 6-post, 4-post, and half-rack at different times.
 In either configuration, the rack is rock solid.
-I chose the front foot extensions for the 4-post and half-rack builds because I didn’t want to bolt the rack to the floor.
 I’m currently working on a 6-post PR-5000 with the 300lb Ares attachment as my main rack.

 While this rack claims to be 3×3 with 1″ holes, that isn’t entirely accurate since REP uses the metric system (vs. the imperial system on US-made racks).
 Therefore, the uprights are actually 2.95″x2.95″, and the holes are around 0.98″.
 This will affect certain US-made attachments.
 Single pin attachments work just fine.
 For example, I can use Rogue Fitness j-cups on the REP rack without issue.
 However, attachments that span multiple holes will potentially not work since the hole spacing is slightly shorter.